Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Introduction

 Despite extensive efforts, a reliable \textit{scaling law for downstream tasks} remains elusive.
 One line of work attempts to extrapolate the performance of a large model by modeling the performance-loss relationship~\citep{chen2024scaling,gadre2024language,du2024understanding,xiao2024densing,owen2024predictable}, but this often fails to capture the emergent behaviors of LLMs and the mismatch between the in-domain loss and downstream metrics~\citep{zhang2021understanding}.
 Another line of research focuses on direct extrapolation of the performance-compute relationship~\citep{achiam2023gpt,hu2023predicting}, \anno{yet a single family of curves usually fails to capture the performance on evaluation benchmarks with complex difficulty distributions across samples.}

-A critical oversight in current approaches is the assumption of uniform scaling behavior across diverse evaluation samples.
-We observe that different evaluation samples actually follow distinct performance scaling patterns, and thus applying a single extrapolation formula to the entire evaluation set is suboptimal.
+\camera{A key limitation of existing methods is their unreasonable assumption that all evaluation samples follow a uniform performance scaling pattern.} We observe that different evaluation samples actually follow distinct performance scaling patterns, and thus applying a single extrapolation formula to the entire evaluation set is suboptimal.
 We give a detailed analysis in \cref{sec:pilot}.

 To address these challenges, we propose a new performance scaling law, derived from the existing loss scaling law \citep{kaplan2020scaling}, specifically applicable to evaluation subsets that exhibit consistent performance scaling patterns.
 Building on the performance scaling law, we develop a \textit{Clustering-On-Difficulty} (COD) multi-stage framework for predicting downstream performance.
-Specifically, we first filter out clusters that lack scaling properties using an improved MeanShift clustering algorithm.
-Next, we fit the performance-compute relationships in the remaining clusters under our performance scaling law, extrapolate the performance of large models within these clusters, and finally map the aggregated predictions to the complete task set.
+Specifically, we first create a predictable subset by filtering out clusters that lack scaling properties using an improved MeanShift clustering algorithm.
+Next, we fit the performance-compute relationships in the predictable subset under our performance scaling law, extrapolate the performance of large models within each clusters, and finally map the aggregated predictions to the complete task set.

+Crucially, the COD framework effectively resolves the challenges posed by emergent and heterogeneous behaviors.
+Regarding \textbf{non-emergent behaviors}, performance metrics for small models often fluctuate around random guessing or exhibit severe volatility, causing existing single-stage fitting methods to fail.
+Our method circumvents this by identifying a strong correlation between the {predictable subset} metrics and the full set metrics.
+This allows us to effectively estimate the full set performance using the predictable subset, where the relationship can be fitted with a smooth curve.
+Regarding \textbf{heterogeneous behaviors}, we observe that even within the predictable subset, different task clusters exhibit distinct scaling laws. \camera{By first performing cluster-wise extrapolation and then aggregating the results, COD can accurately capture the intrinsic heterogeneous scaling patterns within the evaluation set.}

 We validate our COD approach on eight popular evaluation sets, including MATH~\citep{hendrycks2021measuring}, BBH~\citep{suzgun2023challenging}, and MMLU pro~\citep{wang2024mmlu} datasets.
-COD achieves an average prediction error of 1.36\%ha on an LLM with 70B parameters.
+COD achieves an average prediction error of \camera{1.55\%} on an LLM with 70B parameters.
 Our results demonstrate that this difficulty-aware framework substantially outperforms existing methods, establishing a promising paradigm for accurate downstream performance scaling of LLMs.